tabulexa/tabulexa/index.md

 # Tabulexa

-### Digital handwriting app for presentations and teaching.

 The app provides a simple interface for handwritten lectures and presentations.
 You can either project your notes while writing to a second screen, projector, and television, or you can pre-record your handwriting and replay it during your presentation.
 The

 ### Requirements: